The Night Before (2015 film): Development

 On February 10, 2014, it was announced that Seth Rogen and Joseph Gordon-Levitt would reunite in the film, following 50/50, in which they co-starred.
 On May 13, Anthony Mackie joined the cast.
 Jonathan Levine, director of 50/50, directed The Night Before from his own script.
 Good Universe and Point Grey Pictures produced the film, which Sony's Columbia Pictures distributed.

 Casting

 On August 7, Jillian Bell was cast to play Betsy, the wife of Rogen's character.
 On August 8, Lizzy Caplan joined the cast to play Diana, a love interest of Gordon-Levitt's character.

 Filming

 Principal photography on the film began on August 11, 2014, in New York City.
-On August 14, filming took place around 112th street and Broadway in NYC.
+On August 14, filming took place around 112th street and Broadway in New York City.
 On August 22, Rogen was spotted filming scenes outside a church in Manhattan.
 On January 5, 2015, filming took place in and around Rockefeller Center, where the crews were taking some shots of the Rockefeller Center Christmas Tree.